With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 Scheduling one-on-one meetings to discuss performance and provide feedback

-Taking a hands-off approach frees hybrid workers from micromanaging, creating a culture of trust that allows them to do their best work.
+Taking a hands-off approach frees hybrid workers from micromanaging.
+It helps create a culture of trust that allows them to do their best work.

 Final thoughts

-Try Pipedrive’s 14-day free trial to learn how it can help hybrid teams collaborate and manage deals at home or in the office.
+Try Pipedrive’s 14-day free trial to learn how it can help your team manage deals at home or in the office.